Choose the Right Automation Tool

 Providing a seamless, automated customer experience has historically been challenging, time-consuming, and code-heavy.
 Depending on the precise nature of your business processes, you may have had to:

 - Integrate various systems.

 - Design and build an end-user experience.

 - Make the experience available from anywhere: desktop or mobile devices, internal apps, or external portals.

 Meet Lightning Flow

 Lightning Flow provides declarative process automation for every Salesforce app, experience, and portal.

-Included in Lightning Flow are two point-and-click automation tools: Process Builder, which lets you build processes, and Cloud Flow Designer, which lets you build flows.
+Included in Lightning Flow are two point-and-click automation tools: Process Builder, which lets you build processes, and Flow Builder, which lets you build flows.

 To sum up the differences:

 - Lightning Flow is the name of the product.